lschooley3/readMeBuilder/README.md

 ## Installation

-This is how to install my file
+Clone the git hub repositiory then run nppm build, npm seed, and finally npm start

 ## Usage Guidelines

-This is how you can use my file
+Run the website and click the appropriate links and fill out forms to your hearts content

 ## Contributing Guidelines

-That's fine

-## Testing Guidelines

-Test like this
+you are welcome to contribute, just shoot a message to be sure.

+Other contributors are: [lschooley3](https://github.com/lschooley3) and [Riesyn](https://github.com/Riesyn)

 ## Questions

-You can find me on [GitHub](https://github.com/lschooley3/) with username lschooley3.
+You can find me on [GitHub](https://github.com/fluviangumbo/) with username fluviangumbo.

-If you have further questions contact me via email at laura.schooley3@gmail.com.
+If you have further questions contact me via email at jroney002@gmail.com.

 ## License

-Project Title is covered under the Apache license.
+Hatching Meeples - A Game Night Coordinator is covered under the MIT license.